 For most students the upper limit on working hours is governed only by your own common sense - remember to leave enough time to study!
 However, if you are an international student you may find that you are only allowed to work up to 20 hours per week during term-time.
-Check your International Students' Handbook, or contact the International Student Support team at the University for more information about this.
+Check your International Students' Handbook for information about this.